tdaylan/pcat/docs/index.rst

         - ``unbd`` Unbinned (Not yet functional)

+    **Plotting**

+    :param makeplot: Make output plots, which is the default behavior.
+If ``False``, no output plots are produced.

+    :type makeplot: bool

     :param numbswepplot: Number of samples (before thinning and burn-in) for which one set of frame plots will be produced.
 Frame plots reveal individual samples in detail and are later used for producing animations.

     :type numbswepplot: int

-    :param makeplot: Make output plots, which is the default behavior.
-If ``False``, no output plots are produced.
+    :param scalmaps: A string that sets the stretch of the count maps

+        - ``asnh`` Arcsinh (default)
+        - ``self`` Linear
+        - ``logt`` Log 10

+    :type scalmaps: str

+    :param satumaps: Saturate the count maps

+    :type satumaps: bool

+    :param exprinfo: Overplot the provided reference catalog on the output plots.

+    :type exprinfo: bool

+    :param makeanim: Make animations of the frame plots.
+Defaults to ``True``.

+    :type makeanim: bool

+    :param anotcatl: Anotate the catalog members on the plots, if an annotation text is provided along with the reference catalog.
+(Default: ``False``)

+    :type anotcatl: bool

+    :param strgbinsener: A string holding the label for the energy axis.

+    :type strgbinsener: str

+    **Diagnostics**

+    :param diagmode: Start the run in diagnostic mode.
+Defaults to ``False``.

-    :type makeplot: bool
+    :type diagmode: bool

-    :param
+    :param strgexprname: A string describing the experiment used to collect the observed data.

+    :type strgexprname: str

+    :param strganglunit: Label for the spatial axes.

+    :type strganglunit: str

 ..
-         scalmaps='asnh', \
-         satumaps=None, \
-         makeanim=True, \
-         anotcatl=False, \
-         strgbinsener=None, \
-         strgexprname=None, \
-         strganglunit=None, \
          strganglunittext=None, \
          anglfact=None, \
          fluxfactplot=None, \